with Oxford University

 Business Multidimensional Poverty Index (BMPI)

 The Business Multidimensional Poverty Index (BMPI) is a robust methodology from Oxford University which is regarded as the best way in the world to measure and analyze the challenges and wellbeing of your employees and their families.
-This methodology includes a questionnaire and a measurement method that enables the company to identify which employees live in a situation of poverty based on the national definition of multidimensional poverty as set out in the National MPI.
-The methodology identifies the specific deprivations that affect each employee and their families (e.g. quality of housing, health, education, etc.), affording insight into where action should be specifically focused in order to improve their lives.
-This measurement method replicates the National Multidimensional Poverty Index (MPI) at the company level, which facilitates private-public partnerships in the fight against poverty.
+This methodology includes a questionnaire and a measurement method that enables the company to identify which employees live in a situation of poverty The methodology identifies the specific deprivations that affect each employee and their families (e.g. quality of housing, health, education, etc.), affording insight into where action should be specifically focused in order to improve their lives.
+Based on the existing national MPIs in Latin America and its initial private sector experience, SOPHIA has created a unified regional business MPI that both allows corporations to standardize practices in their different countries as well as facilitate public private partnerships in the fight against poverty.
 SOPHIA Oxford is the sole licensee of the BMPI from Oxford University.

 “This methodology, in addition to fighting poverty, generates loyalty (decrease in turnover), improves the work environment (people come to work happier), better customer evaluations and increases productivity (decreases absenteeism).
 These and other effects demonstrate that the BMPI, in addition to assisting in Corporate Social Responsibility issues, improves the economic results of the company.”